Low-Burden LLM-Based Preference Learning: Personalizing Assistive Robots from Natural Language Feedback for Users with Paralysis: Methodology

 \subsection{Step 3: Automated Evaluation}

-Because LLMs exhibit non-deterministic generation and can hallucinate logic, the system repeats the pipeline $N=10$ times, generating a candidate pool of policy sets $\mathbf{C} = \{\Pi^{(1)}, \dots, \Pi^{(N)}\}$.
+Because LLMs exhibit non-deterministic generation and can introduce syntactic or logical hallucinations, the system repeats the pipeline $N=10$ times to generate a diverse candidate pool of policy sets $\mathbf{C} = \{\Pi^{(1)}, \dots, \Pi^{(N)}\}$.
+This sample size provides a sufficient statistical spread of alternative syntactic structures.
 To select the safest candidate, an LLM \textit{Judge} mechanism evaluates them (Fig. \ref{fig:prompts}).
 We utilize OpenAI's GPT-5.1 to prevent preference leakage (i.e., evaluation bias resulting from a model, or a model from the same family, scoring its own outputs) \cite{li2025preference}.

 Crucially, the Judge evaluates structural validity rather than subjective quality.
 Each decision tree $\pi_j^{(n)}$ is scored against three standard criteria \cite{breiman2017classification}: Atomic Conditions ($c_1$, each node evaluates exactly one observable state variable); Distinct Branches ($c_2$, explicit True/False paths); and Valid Closed Logic ($c_3$, all topological paths terminate in a predefined valid state).